christc4/web/sites/avsbq/mal/think/index.md

 Sell me this pen, it's AI powered

 Listening to you is like buying hair growth tonic from a bald  man

+You have anger issues, no you make me angry. and thats the issue